 £4.6M targeted programmes of support

 £2m BFI Film Continuation Fund

 Up to £2m has been made available to independently financed British productions that have been unavoidably interrupted by COVID-19.
 Awards made through the Fund are intended to support unexpected additional production costs arising directly from the impact of the COVID-19 pandemic that cannot be covered from other sources.
 They are intended to help put the production company and the project in the best possible position to resume production when it is safe and practical.
-The BFI COVID-19 Production Continuation Fund will be open for applications for a period of 4 weeks from 29th April 2020, accessible via this webpage.
+The BFI COVID-19 Production Continuation Fund will be open for applications for a period of 4 weeks from 29th April 2020.